cazacov/CarND-Vehicle-Detection/project_writeup.md

 ## 7. Heat map ##

 The technique described above usually finds several matches for the same car, but also can report false positives.
 To filter out the noise I use heat map that increase the weight of every pixel if it belongs to some window.
 Islands with the highest weights are then labeled as cars.

+To discard glitches in single frames I use a sliding time window of last 5 video frames to calculate heat map.
+That's done in function process_video_frame, code block 8.

 <img src="./img/heat1.png" />